mendrik/feather/Readme.md

 * Routing with HTML5 history API
 * Component messaging
 * DOM event handling
-* Templates are regular HTML
+* Templates are HTML without logic
+* Runs on modern browsers and IE9+
+* Integrated media query evaluation in javascript
 * Clean and simple code
-* Runs on modern browsers and IE9+
+* No promise clutter
 * Less than 10kb gzipped
-* Integrated media query evaluation in javascript

 ---